anam-hossain/phantommagick/README.md

 # PhantomMagick

-PhantomMagick provides a simple api to ease HTML to PDF or Image conversion.
+PhantomMagick provides a simple api to ease HTML to PDF or HTML to Image conversion.
 This package is very handy for generating Invoices or capturing website screenshot.

 ## Features